 The show could be a Trope Codifier for Stealth Education.
 The writers are very talented at sneaking in educational tidbits without disrupting the flow of the show — going all the way back to the pilot, where Twilight explains that being "on the precipice (or threshold, or brink) of disaster" means that "something really bad is about to happen", and that "imperative" means "important".

-A particularly stealthy tidbit they sneaked in was actual physics equations for time dilation, like Gamma Correction, in an episode dealing with time travel.
+A particularly stealthy tidbit they snuck in was actual physics equations for time dilation, like Gamma Correction, in an episode dealing with time travel.
 Who knew you could learn college-level physics in a TV-Y program?

 Hasbro has also released guidelines for some episodes for parents that want their kid to learn more.